-Chill out Pick your petals: will it be peonies, strawberry blossoms or calendula flowers that you’d like gingerly worked into your skin?
+Blooms Pick your petals: will it be peonies, strawberry blossoms or calendula flowers that you’d like gingerly worked into your skin?
 The Spa at El Encanto offers treatments that feature essential oils and scrubs from all of these.
 Look for the ‘Life is Good’, ‘Sky’s the Limit’, and ‘Singing Flora Salt Scrub’ body treatments.
 Also, be sure to drink plenty of Santa Barbara wine – a product of another local crop.
 Stop by Stolpman Vineyards’ tasting room in Lompoc after your bud scouting (they also have a tasting room in Los Olivos), or swing by Babock Winery, which has an outpost right in downtown Santa Barbara.
 You may even pick up some floral notes in the region’s award-winning Syrahs and Pinot Noirs.

-Pass out In California you often have to pick between sand and foliage, but that’s not the case at Belmond El Encanto, which sits on a lush hillside surrounded by gardens as well as views of the ocean.
+Rooms In California you often have to pick between sand and foliage, but that’s not the case at Belmond El Encanto, which sits on a lush hillside surrounded by gardens as well as views of the ocean.
 Sleep beneath a headboard covered in cherry blossoms in one of the hotel’s Spanish colonial-style bungalows.
 When you want to check out the other gardens in the neighbourhood, hitch a complimentary ride in the Belmond’s Mercedes-Benz Sprinter or borrow a bike from the hotel’s fleet.

-Chill out Relax over dinner at Botanica in Silver Lake.
+Blooms Relax over dinner at Botanica in Silver Lake.
 It’s part eatery, part magazine (yep – the owners are two former food writers) and part general store that’s stocked with artisanal teas from California company Leaves and Flowers.
 The menu is all about fresh, vegetable and fruit-driven dishes, such as roasted kabocha squash and burrata, citrus salad, and grilled lamb with kumquats.

-Chill out While you’re in Joshua Tree, swing by Shop on the Mesa for some truly California-centric goods, like smudge bundles filled with botanicals and rose petals that bring clarity when burned (or at least a fresh fragrance).
+Blooms While you’re in Joshua Tree, swing by Shop on the Mesa for some truly California-centric goods, like smudge bundles filled with botanicals and rose petals that bring clarity when burned (or at least a fresh fragrance).
 For additional souvenirs, the Joshua Tree Visitor Center on Twentynine Palms Highway sells wildflower guidebooks, prickly pear jam, and cactus candy – finally something that you can eat.

-Pass out Once you’ve worked yourself into a cactus craze, retreat to Avalon Palm Springs and take refuge from the desert sun by the pool.
+Rooms Once you’ve worked yourself into a cactus craze, retreat to Avalon Palm Springs and take refuge from the desert sun by the pool.
 There are three swimming holes to choose from, as well as two Jacuzzis and a number of cabanas.
 The moment you start to feel flower withdrawal just take a deep breath – the hotel is set on four acres of manicured gardens so you’ll be able to catch a floral whiff in the air.
 Ahhh.

-Pass out Call it a day at Rancho Valencia hotel, which is in Rancho Santa Fe – just a 20-minute drive from Carlsbad.
+Rooms Call it a day at Rancho Valencia hotel, which is in Rancho Santa Fe – just a 20-minute drive from Carlsbad.
 The moment you hit your king-size bed, visions of cacti and camellias will surely dance in your head.
 In the morning, take a Pilates class, hit the tennis courts or just relax by the outdoor pool.